0x6d69636b/windows_hardening/README.md

 _HardeningKitty_ supports hardening of a Windows system.
 The configuration of the system is retrieved and assessed using a finding list.
 In addition, the system can be hardened according to predefined values. _HardeningKitty_ reads settings from the registry and uses other modules to read configurations outside the registry.

-**Attention**: HardeningKitty has a dependency for the tool AccessChk by Mark Russinovich.
-This must be present on the computer and defined in the script accordingly.

 The script was developed for English systems.
 It is possible that in other languages the analysis is incorrect.
 Please create an issue if this occurs.

 ### How to run

 Run the script with administrative privileges to access machine settings.
 For the user settings it is better to execute them with a normal user account.
 Ideally, the user account is used for daily work.

 Download _HardeningKitty_ and copy it to the target system (script and lists).
-Additionally, [AccessChk](https://docs.microsoft.com/en-us/sysinternals/downloads/accesschk) (tested with version 1.6.2) must be available on the target system.
-The path of the variable _$BinaryAccesschk_ must be modified accordingly.
-After that HardeningKitty can be imported and executed:
+Then HardeningKitty can be imported and executed:

 ```powershell
 PS C:\> Import-Module Invoke-HardeningKitty.ps1